autolab-project/autolab/docs/index.rst

 		>>> stage = autolab.get_driver_by_config('my_stage')
 		>>> stage.go_home()

-* A :ref:`highlevel`, which is an abstraction layer of the low-level interface using local configurations, that provides a simple and straightforward way to communicate with an instrument through a **Device** object (a hierarchy of Modules, Variables and Actions objects).
+* The :ref:`highlevel`, are an abstraction layer of the low-level interface that provide a simple and straightforward way to communicate with an instrument, through a hierarchy of Modules, Variables and Actions objects.
+The configuration of the driver associated to the instrument has to be saved locally in order to interact with it through a **Device**.

 	.. code-block:: python

 		>>> import autolab